foundriesio/docs/source/user-guide/lmp-device-auto-register/lmp-device-auto-register.rst

 ---------------------

 After booting the new image, if connected to the internet, the device will automatically register to your FoundriesFactory.
-It should be visible by navigating to the web interface at https://app.foundries.io/factories/, clicking your **Factory** and selecting the **Devices** tab.
+It should be visible by navigating to the `web interface <https://app.foundries.io/factories>`_, clicking your **Factory** and selecting the **Devices** tab.

 .. figure:: /_static/userguide/lmp-device-auto-register/lmp-device-auto-register-device.png